 The BS in Medical Laboratory Science, Online was discussed.
 The department votes and the effective date were noted.
 This degree is offered to 100% online students.
 It was noted that there were some “track changes” that were not in the AC Form, BUT IT WAS DISCOVERED THAT THESE “EDITS” merely conformed the document to what was already in the catalog.
 In other words, the “current curriculum” in the document was NOT what was in the catalog and had to be edited to conform.
 ONLY the following were noted in the AC form as a change: PSYC 2000 is no longer required, as many students transferred in other PSYC courses that might serve them just as well in this degree, and the change in the hours of MLSC 3050 and MLSC 4000.
 Adena LeJeune made a motion to approve the modification of the BS in Medical Laboratory Science, Online, with Elizabeth Duck seconding the motion.
 The motion passed by voice vote (Wright, Elder, Franklin, Stegall, LeJeune, Pittman, Allen, Shaffie, Ordes, Duck, Purifoy, and Blackwell) with 12 in favor, 0 opposed, and 0 abstaining.

 The modification of the AS in Medical Laboratory Science was reviewed.
 The department votes and the effective date were noted.
 Dr. Barnes’ notes specify that these changes were being made to make the degree more attainable (dropping to 70 hours, giving students a choice in Gen Ed Psychology courses, giving students a choice of CMST courses) and also adding courses designed to help students prepare for credentialing exams (a registry review course and a medical terminology course).
 Ms. Duck further explained changes in other required BIOL and CHEM courses.
+The AS Medical Laboratory Science Advisory Committee was involved in recommending these changes.
 Jennifer Stegall made a motion to approve the modification of the AS in Medical Laboratory Science.
 Jennifer Wright seconded the motion.
 The motion passed by voice vote (Wright, Elder, Franklin, Stegall, LeJeune, Pittman, Allen, Shaffie, Ordes, Duck, Purifoy, and Blackwell) with 12 in favor, 0 opposed, and 0 abstaining.

 The Batch #3 courses were submitted by the Chemistry Department.
 A new course, CHEM 2991, Introductory Chemical Internship, was reviewed.
 The department vote and CIP code were noted.
 The lab credit hours were explained.
 The course is not the same course as CHEM 4991.
 No new faculty, fees, supplies, or library resources were proposed.
 However, prior to the minutes being composed, an error in the course description was noted (“commiserate” in place of “commensurate”); in light of this finding, the department withdrew this proposal for quick editing.